ttaomae/autohotkey-scripts/README.md

 with my specific usage in mind and often assume that a 5-button mouse is being used.
 However, you may find some of them useful.

+As much as possible, hotkeys are designed to be non-intrusive.
+In general, they should not interfere with default keyboard or mouse behavior for single key/button presses (e.g. pressing the 'A' key, sends an 'A') and they should not change Windows shortcuts (e.g. Windows+D to show the desktop) or common application shortcuts (e.g. Ctrl+C to copy).
+The goal is that an "average" user should not notice any difference unless they are explicitly told about new hotkeys.
+For my purposes I've assumed that an average user is not familiar with the fourth and fifth mouse buttons, allowing those to be remapped.

 ## startup.ahk
 Aggregates other scripts.
 A shortcut to this file should be placed in your startup folder at **C:\\Users\\&lt;username&gt;\\AppData\\Roaming\\Microsoft\\Windows\\Start Menu\\Programs\\Startup**.